Lost in Translation (film): Plot

 Charlotte is repelled by a vacuous Hollywood actress named Kelly, who is also at the hotel promoting a film.
-She bumps into Charlotte and John, gushing over photography sessions she has previously done with him.
-Bob and Charlotte frequently cross paths in the hotel and eventually introduce themselves to each other in the hotel bar.
+Kelly bumps into Charlotte and John, gushing over photography sessions she has previously done with him.
+Bob and Charlotte frequently cross paths in the hotel and eventually start to connect in the hotel bar.

 After several encounters, when John is on assignment outside Tokyo, Charlotte invites Bob into the city to meet some local friends.
-They bond over an evening in Tokyo, where they experience the city nightlife together.
+They bond over an evening in Tokyo, where they experience the city nightlife together and end up singing at a karaoke box.
 In the days that follow, Bob and Charlotte spend more time together, and their friendship strengthens.
-One night, while neither can sleep, the two share an intimate conversation about Charlotte's personal uncertainties and their married lives.
+One night while watching television and drinking sake, while neither can sleep, the two share an intimate conversation about Charlotte's personal uncertainties and their married lives.

-Bob spends the night with a jazz singer from the hotel bar on the penultimate night of his stay and Charlotte hears the woman singing in Bob's room the next morning, leading to tension between Bob and Charlotte during lunch together later that day.
-The pair re-encounter each other in the evening and Bob reveals that he will be leaving Tokyo the following day.
+Bob has a cold conversation with his wife, then spends the night with a jazz singer from the hotel bar.
+Charlotte hears the woman singing in Bob's room the next morning, leading to tension between Bob and Charlotte during a shabu-shabu lunch together.
+The pair encounter each other in the evening and Bob reveals that he will be leaving Tokyo the following day.

 Bob and Charlotte reconcile and express how they will miss each other, making a final visit to the hotel bar.
 The next morning, when Bob is leaving the hotel, he and Charlotte share sincere but unsatisfactory goodbyes.
 On Bob's taxi ride to the airport, he sees Charlotte on a crowded street, stops the car, and walks to her.
 He then embraces her and whispers something in her ear.
 The two share a kiss and say goodbye before Bob departs.